Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms: General Tensor network initialization protocol FTNR

 We repeat the cycle until we obtain a valid $\mathcal{A}$ or we reach a stop condition, which entails repeating a certain maximum number of iterations.
 If we reach this last point, the protocol will have failed and we will have two options.
 The first is to change the order of the nodes so that other structures are checked.
 The second is to reinitialize with other hyperparameters in the initialization protocol.

-The purpose of using a random factor in the case of divergence in the partial norm with one node is that, not knowing the real value by which we should divide, we rescale by an order of magnitude.
+The purpose of using a random factor in the case of divergence in the partial norm with one node is that, not knowing the real value by which we should divide or multiply, we rescale by an order of magnitude in the correct direction.
 However, to avoid possible infinite rescaling loops, we add a variability factor so that we cannot get stuck.

-In case the elements of certain tensors of the tensor network have values smaller than or larger than those of the other tensors, there is a possibility that instead of evenly distributing renormalization among the $N$ nodes with the exponent $\frac{1}{2N}$, we allow the other nodes to renormalize differently, equalizing the proportion of the values.
+In case the elements of certain tensors of the tensor network have values smaller than or larger than those of the other tensors, there is a possibility that instead of evenly distributing renormalization among the $n$ cores involved in a partial correction, we allow the other nodes to renormalize differently, equalizing the proportion of the values.
 We can also try to have as many integer values as possible in the values of the tensor elements by an adjusted renormalization of each tensor, or perform a quantization.
 These two processes can be performed either before, during, or after finishing the renormalization process, it being advisable to perform it at least at the end.